dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field Theory (C++/CUDA)

-PSCF is a package of software for field-theoretic predictions of equilibrium properties of inhomogeneous polymer liquids, with a focus on microstructures formed by block polymers.
-The package provides an extensive set of tools for self-consistent field theory (SCFT) calculations.
-The current version is the first to also provides tools for field-theoretic Monte-Carlo (FTMC) simulations, which are based on a partial-saddle point approximation to the formulation of the partitition function of the material as a functional integral.
+PSCF is a package of software for field-theoretic simulation of inhomogeneous equilibrium states of polymer liquids, with a focus on microstructures formed by block polymers.

+PSCF can perform both self-consistent field theory (SCFT) calculations and field-theoretic Monte-Carlo (FTMC) simulations.
+The package was originally designed for SCFT calculations, and provides an extensive set of tools for this.
+The formulation of FTMC in PSCF, which is new in this version, is based on a partial-saddle point approximation to an exact formulation of the partitition function as a functional integral.
+The current version of PSCF is written primarily in C++, supplemented by CUDA code to enable the use of a graphics processing unit (GPU).
-The acronym PSCF stands for "Polymer Self-Consistent Field", which was the original purpose of the package.
-The version described here is written primarily in C++, with GPU accelerated code in CUDA.

 ## History

 This C++/CUDA version of PSCF is intended to supersede an older Fortran SCFT program of the same name.
 The Fortran PSCF program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
-This current C++/CUDA version provides almost all of the capabilities of the legacy Fortran program, and several important new capabilities, as discussed below.
+The current C++/CUDA version provides almost all of the capabilities of the older Fortran program, and several important new capabilities, as discussed below.

 Differences between the current C++/CUDA version of PSCF and the legacy Fortran version include:

-   - The new version is an extensible package of several different programs designed for use with different geometries, boundary conditions, algorithms or hardware, implemented within a common framework.
+   - The current version is an extensible package of several different programs designed for use with different types of spatial domain, different algorithms or different hardware, implemented within a common framework.

-   - The new version enables simulations of mixtures containing both linear and acyclic branched block polymers, while the Fortran PSCF code allowed only linear polymers.
+   - The current version enables simulations of mixtures containing both linear and acyclic branched block polymers, while the Fortran PSCF program allowed only linear polymers.

-   - The new version enables use of graphics processing units (GPUs) to dramatically accelerate some programs.
+   - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-   - Starting with this release, the C++/CUDA version provides tools for stochastic field-theoretic Monte-Carlo (FTMC) simulations.
+   - Starting with this release, the current version can perform stochastic field-theoretic Monte-Carlo (FTMC) simulations.

 ## Programs

-PSCF currently contains code for three programs:
+PSCF currently contains three programs:

    - **pscf_fd** : The program pscf_fd is is designed to performed SCFT
      calculations on one-dimensional problems in Cartesian, cylindrical or spherical coordinates.
-A simple finite difference method is used to solve the underlying partial differential equation.
-It is useful for treating problems involving flat and curved interfaces, as well as cylindrical or spherical copolymer micelles.
+A finite difference method is used to solve the underlying partial differential equation, known as the modified diffusion equation (MDE).
+This program is useful for treating problems involving flat and curved interfaces, as well as cylindrical or spherical copolymer micelles.
 The suffix "fd" stands for "finite difference".

    - **pscf_pc** : The pscf_pc rogram is designed to treat structures
-     that are periodic in 1, 2 or 3 dimensions, using a pseudo-spectral algorithm and conventional CPU hardware.
-This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as tools for FTMC simulations.
+     that are periodic in 1, 2 or 3 dimensions, using conventional CPU hardware.
+A pseudo-spectral algorithm is used to solve the MDE.
+This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as code for FTMC simulations.
 The The suffix "pc" stands for "periodic CPU".

-   - **pscf_pg** : The pscf_pg program is a GPU-accelerated variant
+   - **pscf_pg** : The pscf_pg program is a GPU-accelerated version
-     of pscf_pc that provides tools for SCFT and FTMC simulations.
-It is based on algorithms similar to those used in pscf_pc, with almost identical features but provides higher performance for large systems.
+     of pscf_pc that can also perform SCFT and FTMC simulations of periodic systems.
+It is based on algorithms similar to those used in pscf_pc and provides almost identical features, but provides much higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".

+FTMC calculations are only available in the two codes designed for systems with periodic boundary conditions (pscf_pc and pscf_pg).

 ## Features